george-mcintyre/aida-pva/docs/4_0_A_DevOps_Guide_to_AIDA_PVA.md

 LENS:????:*//DVIC, ...]
 ```

-### 3 - AIDA-PVA SERVICE is linked with EPICS BACKPORT jars prior to installing in SLCLIBS
+### 3 - AIDA-PVA SERVICE is linked with EPICS BACKPORT jars prior to installing in SLCIMAGE

 ### 4 -  AIDA-PVA SERVICE loads the Channel Provider
 * _Selection of Channel Provider_